VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 ## Dear Hacker,

-We’re super excited to have you at VandyHacks V from [November 2nd-4th](https://calendar.vandyhacks.org)!
+We’re super excited to have you at VandyHacks VI from [November 1st-3rd](https://calendar.vandyhacks.org)!
 In this document, we’ve included some basics to hackathons, logistics, event descriptions, mentor information, workshops, and prizes.
 Should you have any questions, feel free to email us at [info@vandyhacks.org](mailto:info@vandyhacks.org).

 Our live schedule page is coming soon!
 In the meantime, we've created a Google Calendar at [calendar.vandyhacks.org](https://calendar.vandyhacks.org).
 Please note that this guide is still a work in progress.
 Now, let's jump right into things!